Hanwen808/MIME/README.md

 ## About this repo

-- `data` contains a sample of CAIDA 2019 IP traces.
 - `CPU Implementation` contains source code for C++ and Python implementations of MIME and related work.
 The Python version includes tests for three measurement tasks: multi-spread measurement, superhost detection, and super k-persistent spread measurement.
 - `FPGA Implementation` contains the source code for NetFPGA implementation.